Astra (missile): Astra Mark-2

 The Astra Mk-2 has a maximum range of 130-160 km depending on the firing altitude.
-Upgrades includes an in-house developed dual-pulse rocket motor, laser proximity fuze and an indigenous AESA radar seeker among others.
+Multiple upgrades have been implemented including an in-house developed dual-pulse rocket motor, laser proximity fuze, fiber optic and gyroscope based Inertial navigation systems, two-way awacs datalink capability and an indigenous AESA radar seeker among others.
 As per reports in 2015, the expected maximum range of the missile was 150 km while featuring shorter fins.

+It can be launched in both autonomous and buddy mode operation and can lock on to its target before or after it is launched.
+The missile is designed for high off-boresight launches beyond 45°.

-According to a October 2025 report, the missile is now planned to have a maximum range of over 200 km.
+According to an October 2025 report, the missile is now planned to have a maximum range of over 200 km.
 The propulsion system is modified for enhanced thrust is and trajectory shaping optimized to provide longer endurance.
 The missile will also reportedly incorporate technology from the Chinese-origin PL-15E missile that was recovered by the Indian forces in Hoshiarpur district, Punjab during 2025 India–Pakistan conflict and later studied by DRDO.
 The missile was recovered in a fully intact form due to a lack of self destruct technology.

+The Defence Acquisition Council (DAC), chaired by Minister of Defence, cleared the range extension of Astra Mk 2 missiles for the Indian Air Force during its meet on 29 December 2025.
+During an interview in January 2026, a DRDO scientist said that the missile's range can be upgraded up to 240 km with the addition of a newly developed dual-pulse motor.
+The missile, with an indigenous content of 90%. is also expected to be integrated with the LCA Tejas.
+The missile will have two launch modes: hot launch, akin to the Mark 1 variant, and cold launch or ejection type launch.

 Gandiva

 The Gandiva missile, previously Astra Mark-3, incorporate an air-breathing propulsion system designated as Solid Fuel Ducted Ramjet setting it apart from the predecessors.
 By dimensions, the missile has a length of 3838 mm and a diameter of 178-200 mm.
 This throttlable propulsion system significantly improves the range of the missile at 340 km at 20 km altitude and a range of 190 km at 8 km altitude.
 As per reports, the missile's launch speed ranges from Mach 0.8 to 2.2 while the target hit speed ranges from Mach 2.0 to 3.6.
 It can engage highly maneuverable fighter aircraft with high angle of attack of up to 20 degrees.
 With its "±10 km snap-up/snap-down capability" the missile allows the pilots to engage targets at both higher or lower altitudes with respect to the firing aircraft.
 The missile utilises a two-way data link for mid-course guidance from the launch aircraft or friendly AEW&C aircraft and also employs electronic counter-countermeasures.